Dendrelaphis pictus: Description

 The snake's colouration is olive or brown above with a yellow lateral stripe, bordered below by a dark line between the outer scales and the ventrals.
 A black stripe on each side of the head passes through the eye, widens or breaks up into spots, separated by bluish-green bands on the nape.
 The upper lip is yellow, and the lower surface yellowish or greenish.
-Length of head and body approximately 740 mm and the tail 440 mm.
+Length of head and body approximately 74 cm and the tail 44 cm.